 A caravan or motorhome holiday offers so much flexibility

 Imagine the independence and flexibility you’d get with a caravan or motorhome.
-No stressful airports, no rushing to catch a plane, and no having to limit what you take to what you can fit into a suitcase.
+No stressful airport transfers, no rushing to catch a plane, and no having to limit what you take to what you can fit into a suitcase.
 This is near impossible when you have really young children when you look at how much ‘stuff’ they need.

 As soon as I can persuade the Other Half I’ll be straight onto Bailey of Bristol caravans to start choosing.